Qbricks/qbricks.github.io/docs/index.md

 ### How to apply

-Applications should be sent to christophe.chareton@cea.fr as soon as possible (first come, first served) and by early July 2021 at the latest.
+Applications should be sent to christophe.chareton@cea.fr as soon as possible (first come, first served).
 Candidates should send a CV, a cover letter, a transcript of all their university results, as well as contact information of two references.
-Each  position is expected to start in October 2021.

 Advisors:  Christophe Chareton (CEA), Sébastien Bardin (CEA)
 Contact: christophe.chareton@cea.fr